Peace Together

 Mind Break Space

-The Mind Break Space is an intentional space allowing participants to be in community with one another while explicitly not discussing the incident.
+The Mind Break Space is an intentional space where participants are among other members of the community, while explicitly not discussing the incident.
 Strategies in this space include playing games, listening to music, movement activities, conversations unrelated to the incident, and breathing exercises.

 Arts Expressive Space